Battle of Ramu

-The Battle of Ramu, fought in May 1824, was one of the opening battles of the First Anglo-Burmese War.
+The Battle of Ramu, also known in Burmese as ပန်းဝါတိုက်ပွဲ fought in May 1824, was one of the major opening battles of the First Anglo-Burmese War.
 On May 10, 1824, the Burmese under General Maha Bandula launched an invasion of Chittagong from Arakan as the southern part of a two-pronged attack aimed at Calcutta.
 They offered to end the invasion if the British were to hand over some Arakanese rebels that had taken refuge in the Bengal Presidency.
-The British commander at Ramu, Captain Noton (also spelled Cotton in some sources), rejected the offer, and the Burmese detachment under Lord Myawaddy Mingyi U Sa attacked.
+The British commander at Ramu, Captain Noton (also spelled Cotton in some sources), rejected the offer, and the Burmese detachment under Maha Thiha Thura, the future Lord Myawaddy Mingyi U Sa attacked.
 After three days of fighting the British troops, a mixed force with a total strength of several hundred men, was routed and forced from Ramu on May 17.
-The British losses in killed, wounded and missing amounted to more than half the strength of the garrison.
+The British losses in killing, wounding, and missing amounted to more than half the strength of the garrison.
 The Burmese however failed to exploit their advantage, and Maha Bandula's army would withdraw to counter the British occupation of Rangoon.

 Campaign background

 In 1824, the Burmese armies marched into the Bengal Presidency to force the British into surrendering Arakanese rebels taking shelter.
 Maha Bandula, was supported by twelve of the Burmese best divisions, including one under his personal command, all totaling 10,000 men and 500 horses.
 Bandula's plan was to attack the British on two fronts: Chittagong from Arakan in the southeast, and Sylhet from Cachar and Jaintia in the north.
 Bandula personally commanded the Arakan theatre while Thado Thiri Maha Uzana commanded Cachar and Jaintia theater.

 British forces in Chittagong under Colonel Shapland consists of around 3,000 men from 13th Bengal Native infantry, 5 companies of the 2nd battalion 20th Native infantry, 1st battalion of the 23rd Native Infantry and a local corps of Arakanese levies.

 Early in the war, British forces were pushed back by the battle-hardened Burmese due to the difficulties of fighting in the jungles of Manipur and Assam.

-While Bandula remained in Arakan, a 4,000 strong Burmese force under the Lord Myawaddy, advanced into Chittagong.
+While Bandula remained in Arakan, a 4,000 strong Burmese force under Maha Thiha Thura U Sa, advanced into Chittagong.
 According to G.P.
 Ramachandra, the Burmese made several efforts to make peaceful contact.

 According to a British witness:"Captain Noton [the British commander] communicated with two horsemen who approached the opposite bank of the river, who disavowed any hostile intention of the Burmese towards us, but desired only that some rebellious subjects under our protection should be delivered up to them offering at the same time to explain further the views of the Burmese, provided Captain Noton would allow them to cross the river with a guard of 100 horsemen and guarantee the safety of that party."Noton did not trust the Burmese and rejected the offer.
 It appears that the British were the first to open fire: